ephaas/Vocalytics/README.md

 - **Frontend README**: Detailed documentation for the frontend can be found [here](frontend/README.md).
 - **Backend README**: Detailed documentation for the backend can be found [here](backend/README.md).

+##Disclaimer

+Orginal repository used during creation of project with team was: https://github.com/samkorostov/Vocalytics